Joseph Jefferson

-Joseph Jefferson III, commonly known as Joe Jefferson (February 20, 1829 – April 23, 1905), was an American actor.
+Joseph Jefferson III (February 20, 1829 – April 23, 1905), often known as Joe Jefferson, was an American actor.
 He was the third actor of this name in a family of actors and managers, and one of the most famous 19th century American comedians.
 Beginning as a young child, he continued as a performer for most of his 76 years.
 Jefferson was particularly well known for his adaptation and portrayal of Rip Van Winkle on the stage, reprising the role in several silent film adaptations.
 After 1865, he created no other major role and toured with this play for decades.

 Life and career

 Jefferson was born in Philadelphia, Pennsylvania.
-His father, Joseph Jefferson, Jr., was a scenic designer and actor and his mother an actress.
+His father, Joseph Jefferson Jr., was a scenic designer and actor and his mother an actress.
 He appeared onstage early in life, often being used when a play called for "a babe in arms".
 His first recorded appearance was at the Washington Theatre in Washington, D.C., where he appeared in a benefit performance for the minstrel Thomas D. Rice.

 Jefferson was married twice: at the age of 21 in 1850, to actress Margaret Clements Lockyer (1832–1861), who died young after bearing their four children.
 After Jefferson returned to the United States after the end of the Civil War, he married again in 1867 to Sarah Warren.
 She was the niece of British-American actor William Warren.